Free Shipping on all orders over $150

 Photo by August de Richelieu from Pexels

-When it comes to menopause, it’s all about ingesting the most nutrition that you can.
-Vegetables are literal nutrient powerhouses loaded with gut-loving fibre.
+When it comes to menopause, it’s all about eating the most nutrient dense foods you can.
+Veggies are literal nutrient powerhouses loaded with gut-loving fibre.
 Furthermore, cruciferous vegetables such as broccoli, cabbage, Brussels sprouts and kale contain a compound known as DIM.
 DIM can help balance estrogen, decrease inflammation and protect against hormone-dependent breast cancer.

 There is a myriad of reasons for eating less refined sugar when it comes to waging war on belly fat.
 It’s a prime contributor to insulin and leptin resistance and the bad guys in our digestive system adore it.
 You can read more in our sugar series here.